ACruz-42/F24_Team1_CapstoneDemo/Project Proposal Draft2.md

 10)	The robot shall cease operation of all its units after the allotted 3-minute timeframe of play is over, and no game element positions can be disturbed after time expires.
 Rule G07 [2].
 11)	The robot shall account for background interference in the competition environment.
 Rule R13 [1].
 12)	The robot shall sustain power of 30V maximum.
 Rule R16 [1].

-### Emergency Stop

-As stated in the game Rules R04 [insert reference], each robot competing in the match must have a clearly marked emergency stop button/switch.
-This is also a safe method of ethics to follow for autonomous machines as stated in NFPA 79-10: NFPA 79 Section 10 outlines Emergency-Stop system Requirement for industrial machinery.
-The Robot’s E-stop will be based on the code identified in the reference. [insert reference]

 ## Constraints